.408 Cheyenne Tactical: .408 Cheyenne Tactical as a parent case

 The .408 CheyTac serves as the parent for several other second-generation wildcat cartridges.

 By blowing out .408 CheyTac factory cases the wildcatter generally hopes to gain extra muzzle velocity by increasing the case capacity of the factory parent cartridge case by a few percent.
 Practically there can be some muzzle velocity gained by this method, but the measured results between parent cartridges and their "improved" wildcat offspring is often marginal.
 An example of a blown out .408 CheyTac variant is the .408 Baer.

 Besides changing the shape and internal volume of the parent cartridge case, wildcatters also can change the original caliber.
 Because the .408 CheyTac offers a large and sturdy, pressure resistant cartridge case it has become quite popular among wildcatters.
-With the .408 CheyTac as the parent case wildcatters have created .338 (.338 Little Dave (8.5×55mm),.
-338 Snipe-Tac,.
+With the .408 CheyTac as the parent case wildcatters have created .338 (.338 Little Dave (8.5×55mm).
+338 Snipe-Tac.
 338/408 Baer), .375 (.375 CheyTac, .375-.408 CheyTac, .375 Snipe-Tac, .375 SOE), .416 (.416 PGW), and .510 (.510 Snipe-Tac) caliber variants.
 As of 2007, the .375 in caliber variants seemed to attract the most attention.
 Due to this, CheyTac USA added .375 CheyTac to the factory chamberings for the Intervention.

 .375 Cheyenne Tactical

 The wildcat status of the .375 CheyTac ended on 17 May 2017 when it got Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives (C.I.P.) certified and became an officially registered and sanctioned under the 375 Chey Tac or 9.5×77mm designation.

-In 2021 it was deregistered by the C.I.P. like the .408 Chey Tac.
+The cartridge has been used to set a long-distance target shooting record.
+In March 2023, Jaclyn Bryan shot a target at 4227 yd with the .375 CheyTac, taking the record for the second-longest-distance shot (current as of August 2023).
+She was assisted by Shane Bryan, who acted as a spotter, giving targeting-correction advice, based on his observation of bullet impact.